patrickleungwl/code25/docs/index.md

 	Thing& operator=(Thing other);   	// copy assignment
 	Thing& operator=(Thing&& other);	// move assignment

-This immediately confused the compiler because an rvalue could qualify for both methods.
+This immediately confused the compiler because an rvalue could bind with both methods.

 ### Solution